mit-cml/workspace-multiselect/README.md

 # blockly-plugin-workspace-multiselect [![Built on Blockly](https://tinyurl.com/built-on-blockly)](https://github.com/google/blockly)

-A [Blockly](https://www.npmjs.com/package/blockly) plugin that allows to select multiple blocks in the workspace.
+A [Blockly](https://www.npmjs.com/package/blockly) plugin that allows to darg, select and doing actions on multiple blocks in the workspace.

 ## Installation